Frequently asked questions for business

 What do I need to do if I don't want to renew my contract?

-How can I provide notice that I want to leave EDF Energy?
+How can I provide notice that I want to stop my auto renewal?

 Please include your account number and contact details with your notice.
 Sending your notice to any alternative address will result in a delay to your notice being received.